meteor/validated-method/README.md

   // when calling Meteor.methods
   name: 'Lists.methods.makePrivate',

-  // Schema for the arguments.
-Only keyword arguments are accepted, so the
+  // Validation function for the arguments.
+Only keyword arguments are accepted,
-  // arguments are an object rather than an array.
-ValidatedMethod throws a
+  // so the arguments are an object rather than an array.
+The SimpleSchema validator
-  // ValidationError from the mdg:validation-error package if the args don't
+  // throws a ValidationError from the mdg:validation-error package if the args don't
   // match the schema
   validate: new SimpleSchema({
     listId: { type: String }